 All staff must ensure that all accidents are recorded in the accident book with details of the treatment and that the parent/carer is told at the end of the session, asked to sign the book and given a copy of the report.

-All staff must ensure that all incidents and accidents are recorded in the file and advise the parent/carer at the end of the session and ask them to sign the book.
+All staff must ensure that all incidents and accidents are recorded and advise the parent/carer at the end of the session and ask them to sign the book.

-A designated member of staff for each session will ensure the register is marked as soon as the children enter the play areas and recorded on the dry wipe board.
+A designated member of staff for each session will ensure the register is marked as soon as the children enter the setting and total numbers recorded on the display board.

 At the end of the session: